-Broken heart syndrome is a temporary heart condition that's often brought on by stressful situations, such as the death of a loved one.
-The condition can also be triggered by a serious physical illness or surgery.
-People with broken heart syndrome may have sudden chest pain or think they're having a heart attack.
+Broken heart syndrome is a heart condition that's often brought on by stressful situations and extreme emotions.
+The condition also can be triggered by a serious physical illness or surgery.
+Broken heart syndrome is usually temporary.
+But some people may continue to feel unwell after the heart is healed.

-Broken heart syndrome symptoms can mimic a heart attack.
-Common symptoms include:
+Symptoms of broken heart syndrome can mimic those of a heart attack.
+Symptoms may include:

-- Chest pain
+- Chest pain.

-- Shortness of breath
+- Shortness of breath.